pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 ```
 Eggs boil, and float, but float
-I have videogames, but my friends play outside, and my friends play outside
+I have a videogames, but my friends like to play outside, and my friends like to play outside
 I am sick, and not going to school, but not going to school
 He practiced a lot, but did not win, and did not win
 ```